Does My Evaporative Cooler Need a Winter Shutdown?

 Imagine a hot summer day.
 When you sweat, and the breeze hits your skin, it feels cooler, right?
 That’s because as sweat evaporates from your skin’s surface, it takes away some of your body heat with it.
 Evaporative coolers, also known as swamp coolers, work on a similar concept.

 Here’s how it works: An evaporative cooler draws in warm outside air and passes it through water-saturated pads.
 As the warm air moves through a wet filter pad, the water evaporates into the air, absorbing the heat in the process.
 This evaporating moisture-laden air is then blown into your living space, creating a cooling effect, lowering the temperature and increasing humidity.

 One key advantage of evaporative cooling is its eco-friendliness.
 Unlike traditional air conditioners that use refrigerants and consume a lot of electricity, evaporative coolers use less energy and don’t harm the environment.
 However, they are most effective in dry climates where the air is not already heavily saturated with moisture.

 They can even be operated by a next generation controller, which turns your smartphone into a powerful, multifunctional controller.
 That way you can cool your home down before you even arrive.

 In conclusion, evaporative cooling is a cost-effective and energy-efficient method with an impressive cooling capacity.
 Understanding how it works can help you make the most of this cooling technology.

 Evaporative Air Conditioner Shutdown – What’s Involved?

-If your system is from a leading brand and was installed in recent years, then there’s a good chance that it’s equipped with the functions to take care of its own shutdown.
+If your evaporative cooling unit is from a leading brand and was installed in recent years, then there’s a good chance that it’s equipped with the functions to take care of its own shutdown.